0xCorolaire/AirBnBAnalysis/README.md

 # PythonForScience
-Courses on Python for science followed at UTC
+Courses on Python for science followed at UTC ( API )

 The datas where picked here : http://insideairbnb.com/get-the-data.html